AhmedAbdElbassset/Fraud_Detection/README.md

 ## Models
 We have implemented and evaluated several machine learning models for fraud detection using the Bank fraud dataset, including:
+ - Random Forest
  - Logistic Regression
-- Random Forest
-- Gradient Boosting
+ - XGBClassifier
  - Neural Network

+## Evaluation
+We evaluate the performance of each model using several metrics, including accuracy, precision, recall, and F1 score.

+## Conclusion
+Through this project, we have demonstrated the effectiveness of various machine learning models for fraud detection using the Bank fraud dataset.
+We hope that this project will be useful for researchers and practitioners in the field of fraud detection.